-As one would expect, find(), findOne(), findAndModify(), aggregate, distinct(), and count() can be executed using javax.persistence.Query.getSingleResult() or javax.persistence.Query.getResultList(), while insert(), remove(), and update() require using javax.persistence.Query.executeUpdate().
-Also note that, javax.persistence.Query.executeUpdate() may return -1 in case execution of a query was not acknowledged relative to the write concern used.
+As one would expect, find(), findOne(), findAndModify(), aggregate, distinct(), and count() can be executed using javax.persistence.Query.getSingleResult() or javax.persistence.Query.getResultList(), while insert(), remove(), and update() javax.persistence.Query.executeUpdate(). require using Also note that. javax.persistence.Query.executeUpdate() may return -1 in case execution of a query was the write not acknowledged relative to concern used.
+Via javax.persistence.Query.executeUpdate() it is also possible to run db.Collection.drop() queries.